vectordotdev/vector/changelog.d/21457_more_error_codes_on_http_sink.enhancement.md

-The `http sink` will now retry requests when the status is 408(request timeout).
+The `http sink` will now retry requests when the response is a request timeout (HTTP 408).

 authors: noble-varghese pront